Sir Boateng Online

 4 - way Traffic system using Arduino Uno and Proteus ISIS

-This project is about building an Arduino Uno based 4-way traffic system with a pedestrian button in Proteus.
+This project is about building an Arduino Uno 4-way traffic system with a pedestrian button in Proteus.
 It can also be implemented easily with real components since the coding is directly done in Arduino IDE before it was exported to Proteus.

 Installing Arduino Libraries in Proteus